 This post contains just a few affiliate links.
 Anything purchased from these recommended links cost nothing extra to you, and is a great way to throw some ninja niceness my way!

 For obvious reasons, I listed thirteen ideas for World Kindness Day (celebrated on 11/13).
 Of course there are many more ideas out there, but these are specific.
 Specifically stealthy, like a ninja.
 No one needs to know, a committee doesn’t need to be formed to carry them out, and public recognition isn’t necessary.
 Kindness should become habit forming, beyond just a one-time good deed.
-These ideas are hand-picked for teens and adults from two sources: Do Nice, Be Kind, Spread Happy – a book I used to sell through my UBAM biz, and have since kept for myself.
+These ideas are hand-picked for teens and adults from two sources: Do Nice, Be Kind, Spread Happy – a “keeper book” my PaperPie company no longer carries, but have since kept for myself.
 The second is from life itself.

 Kindness for Teens